 It may be green and leafy, but spinach is no nutritional wallflower.
 This noted muscle builder is a rich source of plant-based omega-3s and folate, which help reduce the risk of heart disease, stroke, and osteoporosis.
 Bonus: Folate also increases blood flow to the nether regions, helping to protect you against age-related sexual issues.
 And spinach is packed with lutein, a compound that fights macular degeneration.
 Aim for 1 cup fresh spinach or 1/2 cup cooked per day.

 Tuna or to-not?
 That is the question.
-As a primo source of docosahexaenoic acid (DHA), canned light tuna is one of the best and most affordable fish for weight loss, especially from your belly!
-One study in the Journal of Lipid Research showed that omega 3 fatty acid supplementation had the profound ability to turn off abdominal fat genes.
-And while you’ll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA)—researchers say DHA can be 40 to 70 percent more effective than EPA at down regulating fat genes in the abdomen, preventing belly fat cells from expanding in size.
+As a prime source of docosahexaenoic acid (DHA), canned light tuna is one of the best and most affordable fish for weight loss, especially from your belly!
+One study in PLoS One showed that omega 3 fatty acid supplementation had the profound ability to decrease abdominal fat.
+And while you'll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA)—researchers say DHA can be 40 to 70 percent more effective than EPA at down-regulating fat genes in the abdomen, preventing belly fat cells from expanding in size.
 But what about the mercury?
 Mercury levels in tuna vary by species; generally speaking, the larger and leaner the fish, the higher the mercury level.
-Bluefin and albacore rank among the most toxic, according to a study in Biology Letters.
-But canned chunk light tuna, harvested from the smallest fish, is considered a “low mercury fish” and can–and should!–be enjoyed two to three times a week (or up to 12 ounces), according to the FDA’s most recent guidelines.
+Bluefin and albacore rank among the most toxic, according to a study.
+But canned chunk light tuna, harvested from the smallest fish, is considered a "low mercury fish" and can–and should!–be enjoyed two to three times a week (or up to 12 ounces), according to the FDA's most recent guidelines.

-Eat This, Not That! tip: “Before my morning training session, I like to have a bit of tuna,” says Dr. Sean M. Wells, DPT, PT, OCS, ATC/L, CSCS Owner and PT.
-“I slice heirloom tomatoes into a bowl, top them with a can of wild-caught tuna and drizzle a bit of extra virgin olive oil on top.
-This provides a great low-carb protein punch, essential polyunsaturated fats and a serving of raw vegetables.”
-And don’t go for the cheap fish!
-Click here to find out How Tilapia is Worse than Bacon!
+Eat This, Not That!
+Tip: "Before my morning training session, I like to have a bit of tuna," says Dr. Sean M. Wells, DPT, PT, OCS, ATC/L, CSCS Owner and PT.
+"I slice heirloom tomatoes into a bowl, top them with a can of wild-caught tuna and drizzle a bit of extra virgin olive oil on top.
+This provides a great low-carb protein punch, essential polyunsaturated fats and a serving of raw vegetables."

 Along with other legumes, chickpeas are a new weight-loss superfood.
 Their high fiber and protein content increases satiety, and a number of studies have shown that people who add them to a reduced-calorie diet lose more weight and have lower cholesterol.